-As Re state ed For the Year Ended December 31,
+As Restated For the

-For the Ye ars Ended
+F For the Years Ended Year Ended

-Decem ber 31,
+December 31, December 31,

 2022 2021 2020

 Net Investment Income

 Fixed maturity AFS securities, mortgage loans on real estate

 and other, net of investment expenses \$ 883 \$ 828 \$ 834

 Commercial mortgage loan prepayment and bond

 make-whole premiums (1) 23 58 23

 Surplus investments (2) 70 105 76

 Total net investment income \$ 976 \$ 991 \$ 933

 Interest Credited \$ 630 \$ 617 \$ 615

-(1) See "Consolidated Investments - Commercial Mortgage Loan Prepayment and Bond Make-Whole Premiums" below for additional information.

-(2) Represents net investment income on the required statutory surplus for this segment and includes the effect of investment income on alternative investments for such assets that are held in the portfolios supporting statutory surplus versus the portfolios supporting product liabilities.
-See "Consolidated Investments - Alternative Investments" below for more information on alternative investments.
+- (1) See "Consolidated Investments Commercial Mortgage Loan Prepayment and Bond Make-Whole Premiums" below for additional information. - Represents net investment income on the required statutory surplus for this segment and includes the effect of investment income on alternative investments for such assets that are held in the portfolios supporting statutory surplus versus the portfolios supporting product liabilities.
+See "Consolidated Investments Alternative Investments" below for more information on alternative investments.